 Although it’s a cruciferous vegetable, it’s low in chemical compounds that can potentially interfere with thyroid function (as some veggies can when eaten in high quantities), so there seems to be very little risk in eating it no matter what your current level of health is.

-- Arugula (Eruca sativa) is a leafy green and a member of the Brassica family of cruciferous vegetables, which always includes veggies like kale and Swiss chard.
+- Arugula (Eruca sativa) is a leafy green and a member of the Brassica family of cruciferous vegetables, which also includes veggies like kale and Swiss chard.

-- It is a good source of nutrients, including vitamin K, vitamin A, folate and antioxidants, such as the carotenoids called lutein and zeaxanthin.
-It’s a very low-calorie food, with less than 20 calories per serving.
+- It is a good source of nutrients, including vitamin K, folate and antioxidants, such as the carotenoids called lutein and zeaxanthin.
+It’s a very low-calorie food.

 - This leafy green vegetable has a peppery taste and can be eaten either raw or cooked, so there are loads of ways to add some to recipes you already enjoy.